Jana Gana Mana (2022 film): Plot

-The possible murder of Prof. Saba Mariyam, a strong and socially-responsible college professor from the Central University in Ramanagaram, leads to protests organized by the college students led by Gouri Lakshmi, who wants to seek justice for Saba's death.
-They get brutally suppressed by the state police.
-This incident evokes strong protests and demonstrations against police brutality across the country.
-Under pressure, the Karnataka government appoints ACP Sajjan Kumar to solve Saba's murder case.
+The suspicious death of Saba Mariyam, a progressive and socially responsible college professor at the Central University in Ramanagaram, sparks massive student protests led by student activist Gouri Lakshmi.
+When the state police brutally suppress these demonstrations, it triggers a nationwide wave of outrage against police brutality.
+Under immense public pressure, the Karnataka government appoints ACP Sajjan Kumar to spearhead the murder investigation.